Types Of Stress And Why Stress Isn’t Always “Bad” For Your Health”

 By Elly McGuinness

 Stress is almost always seen as the bad guy.
-For sure is one of the most important risk factors for the majority of modern world diseases.
+For sure, it is one of the most important risk factors for most modern-world diseases.
 However, it’s important to recognize that there are different types of stress and that it’s not always bad for our health.
 Let’s take a look at the types of stress your body might be placed under.
-Then we will determine whether they could be problematic for your health.
+Then we will determine whether they could pose a problem for your health.

 Types of stress